Gustavolando/otCSSGlowingIconWithTextTypingAnimationEffects/README.md

 I practiced here background-blend-mode multiply, filters, gradients, animations and shadows.

-Funny HTML and CSS only code.
+Glowing HTML and CSS only code.

 This was taken from the Online Tutorials [videos](https://www.youtube.com/watch?v=Dw1ucY0TOrY)